Traced Monads and Hopf Monads: Introduction

-It is well-known that to lift a monoidal structure to the category of algebras of a monad $T$ is the same as to give a comonoidal structure on the monad, that is, assuming coherence morphisms $T(I) \to I$ and $T(A\otimes B) \to T(A)\otimes T(B)$ subject to compatibility axioms with the monoidal structure of the underlying category \cite{moerdijk2002monads}.
+It is well-known that to lift a monoidal structure to the category of algebras of a monad $T$ is the same as to give a comonoidal structure on the monad, that is, to assume coherence morphisms $T(I) \to I$ and ${T(A\otimes B) \to T(A)\otimes T(B)}$ subject to compatibility axioms with the monoidal structure of the underlying category \cite{moerdijk2002monads}.
 Following the terminology used in \cite{bruguieres2011hopf, bruguieres2007hopf}, monads with a comonoidal structure will be called bimonads (Definition \ref{def:bimonad}).
 For lifting symmetric monoidal structure, one must in addition ask that the comonoidal structure is symmetric (and similarly for lifting braided or balanced monoidal structure).
-One of the most remarkable results in this context of lifting monoidal structure is the discovery of the notion of Hopf monads, originally introduced by Bruguières and Virelizier in \cite{bruguieres2007hopf}, and later generalised by Bruguières, Lack, and Virelizier in \cite{bruguieres2011hopf}.
-Briefly, a Hopf monad (Definition \ref{Hopfmonaddef}) is a bimonad $T$ such that the bimonad's fusion operators, which are canonical natural transformations which all bimonad have, $T(A\otimes T(B)) \to T(A) \otimes TT(B)\rightarrow T(A) \otimes T(B)$ and $T(T(A)\otimes B)\rightarrow TT(A)\otimes T(B) \to T(A) \otimes T(B)$ are natural isomorphisms.
-Hopf monads characterise precisely monads that lift monoidal closed structure and also autonomous structure to their Eilenberg-Moore categories.
+One of the most remarkable results in this context of lifting monoidal structure is the discovery of the notion of Hopf monads, originally introduced by Bruguières and Virelizier \cite{bruguieres2007hopf}, and later generalized by Bruguières, Lack, and Virelizier \cite{bruguieres2011hopf}.
+Briefly, a Hopf monad (Definition \ref{Hopfmonaddef}) is a bimonad $T$ such that the bimonad's fusion operators, which are canonical natural transformations of type ${T(A\otimes T(B)) \to T(A) \otimes T(B)}$ and $T(T(A)\otimes B) \to T(A) \otimes T(B)$ which all bimonads have, are natural isomorphisms.
+Hopf monads characterize precisely monads that lift monoidal closed structure and also autonomous structure to their Eilenberg-Moore categories.
 In particular, for compact closed categories, a symmetric bimonad lifts the compact closed structure if and only if it is a Hopf monad (Proposition \ref{EMcompact}).